- 1 Diesel Engine Common Rail Type Fuel Injection System

-Electronic control common rail type fuel injection system drives an integrated fuel pump at an ultrahigh pressure to distribute fuel to each injector per cylinder through a common rail.
-There are nothing like a diesel engine than the other combustion engine.
-Its adaptability is due largely to its great efficiency and cost effectiveness.
+An electronic control common rail type fuel injection system drives an integrated fuel pump at an ultrahigh pressure to distribute fuel to each injector per cylinder through a common rail.
+There is nothing like a diesel engine compared to other combustion engines.
+Its adaptability is due largely to its great efficiency and cost-effectiveness.
 Diesel engine injection system needs are continuously evolving: higher pressures, shorter switching times, and the ability to adjust the injection pattern to fit operating conditions make the diesel engine both efficient and powerful.

 CRDI Diesel Engine

 Common Rail Diesel Ignition

 Modern diesel engines use a common rail fuel injection system.
 Common rail-type fuel injection systems offer a level of flexibility that may be used to achieve best-in-class pollution control, power, and fuel efficiency.
 Original Equipment Manufacturers (OEMs) may now design for maximum performance and end-user value across a broad variety of equipment and applications.